AnalyticalGraphicsInc/czml-writer/README.md

 czml-writer
 ===========

-This is a library for writing CZML content for use with [Cesium](http://cesium.agi.com/).
+This project has .NET and Java libraries for writing CZML content for use with [Cesium](http://cesium.agi.com/).
+For a python library, see [czml](https://github.com/cleder/czml) by [@cleder](https://github.com/cleder).

 See the [CZML specification](http://git.io/czml).